martvu/pokedex-vite/README.md

 # Testing

-Testing is using Vitest, React testing library and jest-dom.
+Tests use Vitest, React testing library and jest-dom.
 Mocking API calls use Mocking Service Worker (msw).

 ## Unit testing

 pokeApi.test.tsx contains unit tests for the functions getPokemonData and getPokemonDataList used as the queryFn for the useQuery hooks.
 Currently no tests for the custom hooks (usePokemonData etc.) as these are just wrapped up useQuery, and should work properly as long as the queryFn's are working properly.

-utils.test.tsx contains unit tests for the utility functions.
+utils.test.tsx contains unit tests for the utility functions formatPokemonName and getTypeColorGradient.

 ## Snapshot testing

-We have included a snapshot test for the App component.
+We have included a snapshot test for the App component, PokemonList and PokemonInfoPage.

 ## Mocking